-It can elect a moderator to a council. see page 8, or moderates from districts for MMP, see page 17. or senators to make an upper house.
+It can elect a moderator to a council, or moderate district reps for MMP, see page 17. or senators to make an upper house.
 But is it likely to elect diverse reps, yes or no?
-It can select the base number for FSV, see page 26, or one plan for all the ongoing budgets, see page 44.
-But is it likely to spread spending fairly, yes or no?
-Do CEOs mostly moderate or advocate (e.g. a mayor)?
+It can select the base number for FSV, see page 26, or one plan for all the ongoing budgets, But is it likely to spread spending fairly, who is the Condorcet winner on page 13?
+Do CEOs mostly moderate or advocate, e.g. a mayor?